anki-code/xonsh-cheatsheet/README.md

 'None'
 ```

-This is the same as `echo 123` but this syntax allows to explicitly run a subprocess command.
+This is the same as `echo 123`, but this syntax allows explicitly running a subprocess command.

 ### `![]` - capture all and return hidden object, print stdout and stderr